commercialhaskell/stack/doc/global_flags.md

 Pass the flag `--numeric-version` to cause Stack to report its numeric version to standard output (e.g. `2.9.1`) and quit.

+## `--[no-]plan-in-log` flag

+:octicons-tag-24: UNRELEASED

+Default: Disabled

+Enables/disables the logging of build plan construction in debug output.
+Information about the build plan construction can be lengthy.
+If you do not need it, it is best omitted from the debug output.

 ## `--resolver` option

 Pass the option `--resolver <snapshot>` to specify the snapshot.
 For further